‭(619) 246-5342‬ Team@AffirmingTherapyCenter.com

 Our therapists at ATC understand how overwhelming if can feel to recognize that you have experienced a traumatic event and are now dealing with the impact upon your mind, heart, and spirit.
 While trauma symptoms like flashbacks, hypervigilance, exaggerated startle responses, and avoidance can present difficult challenges to your mental wellbeing, targeted trauma therapy can offer significant symptom relief and help you get your life back.
 No matter how long ago it’s been since you were traumatized, it’s never too late to begin your healing journey.
 We are here for you, so that you can regain your peace of mind.

-If you are ready to begin the healing journey, please contact us now to speak to our trauma specialist.
+If you are ready to begin the healing journey, please contact us now to speak to one of our trauma specialists.